What Is a PBX? Guide for Australian Businesses

 What PBX Stands For

-PBX stands for Private Branch Exchange.
-It is the technical term for a telephone switch that manages calls within a private organisation.
-The 'private' refers to the fact that the switch serves a specific organisation (as opposed to a public telephone exchange operated by a carrier).
-The 'branch exchange' refers to the system of internal extensions branching off from the external telephone lines.
+A PBX (Private Branch Exchange) is the system that manages phone calls within a business: routing incoming calls to the right person, enabling hold music, voicemail, and call transfer, and connecting internal extensions.
+This guide explains what a PBX actually does, the difference between traditional and modern hosted PBX systems, and whether your business needs one.
+Written by an independent editorial team with direct experience deploying PBX systems for Australian SMBs.
+No jargon without explanation, no vendor pitch.
 In practical terms, a PBX is the system that allows a business to have multiple internal phone extensions that can call each other for free, while sharing a smaller number of external telephone lines for calls to and from outside the organisation.
 When you dial an extension number to reach a colleague, you are using the PBX.
 When you press '0' for an outside line (on older systems) or just dial a regular phone number, the PBX routes that call through one of the external lines.

 Traditional PBX vs Modern Hosted PBX